pdorschner/check_mail/README.md

 ### Output - Email loop example with cleanup
 	OK - check_email: Email loop took 7s|'receive'=3 'reply'=4 'loop'=7
 >The *sent-mail* and *echo-mail* was found and the plugin returns OK.
-Additionally, the duration how long this action took will be served as *perfdata*.
+Additionally, the duration how long each action took will be served as *perfdata*.<br>

 >NOTE: The output will be always the *highest* state, e.g.: *receive* is WARNING and *reply* is OK, the plugin output will be WARNING.

+## Configuration
+### Icinga
+**IMPORTANT**
+It is necessary to set the `check_timeout` always greater than the `critical threshold` because the *default timeout* of a plugin could be exceeded and icinga kills its process.
+As a result, the plugin can never reach the *critical* state.
+Moreover `check_interval` has also to be lower than the `check_timeout`.
+Due to the fact, that the plugin *waits* for an email or rather an event, the execution time could be, in the worst case, higher than the `check_interval`.
+In such circumstances Icinga triggers *check_email* anew, even if the plugin did not finish correctly.
+>See *check_email.conf* for an example configuration

+### Mail server
+It is recommended to configure rules to manage emails from this plugin.
+By using a rule, any received email message that match conditions specified in the rule can be automatically forwarded or redirected to another mailbox (**of the same account!**).
+This is very useful, since the plugin searches through a given mailbox it could be a negative impact if the specified mailbox is bulging with other mails, which also be evaluated.